 Domestic Violence Sentencing – No Contact Orders

-If the court feels there is a risk of future domestic violence, they may impose a no-contact order between the alleged victim and the assailant.
-If you have been released under a no-contact order, it is essential to understand the specifics of that order.
+If the court believes that there are grounds to support a risk of future domestic violence, they may impose a no-contact order between the alleged victim and the accused person.
+This will be a condition on a bail order.
+However, if you have been released on a promise to appear almost certainly there is a no-contact or no-communication condition on the release.
+It is essential to understand the specifics of that order.

 A no-contact or no communication order may also be included as a condition on a section 810 Peace Bond or even on a Common Law Peace Bond.

-If you face allegations of domestic assault, you need an experienced criminal lawyer on your side to help you understand the allegations, how the criminal law operates, and help defend your case to avoid a criminal record or help find a solution outside of court.
+If you face allegations of domestic assault, or a family member has been charged, you need an experienced criminal lawyer or a domestic assault lawyer on your side to help you understand the allegations, how the criminal law operates, and help defend your case to avoid a criminal record or help find a solution outside of court to get the charges dropped.
 William Jaksa is an experienced criminal defence lawyer with over 15 years of experience defending clients in Toronto.
-Contact William Jaksa today for a consultation on your case.
+Contact William Jaksa before your first court date for legal advice.